 We are conducting two sets of workshops to engage with policymakers:

 A two-day online workshop in August 2020 hosted by the World Health Organisation (WHO) with policy makers from IMPACT countries and countries part of the WHO Eastern Mediterranean Region.
 During the workshop the IMPACT team presented their policy work, and countries presented and discussed policies around NCDs and mental health and how they could be improved.
-A recording will be added here shortly.
+For further details, please see the workshop report.

 A workshop with policy makers, researchers and healthcare representatives in Pakistan is planned later in 2020 to plan how to tackle issues around policy and multimorbidity.